10 Best RN to BSN Programs in Georgia (Online & Campus) – 2023 Rankings

 The school notes that applicants who have completed all of the required 60 hours of core courses will receive preferential treatment when it comes to admissions, as well.

-What are the 10 Best Accredited RN to BSN Programs in Georgia (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Georgia for 2023?

 Program Overview: The RN to BSN program at the University of West Georgia (UWG) is one of the most competitive programs in the state.
 There are stringent requirements for entry, and if you have completed the required 60 hours of core courses, you will receive preferential treatment.
 It is a fully online program, and the university notes that you will be required to participate in an Online Virtual Orientation program.
 Throughout your time at UWG, you will also become a part of a large, caring community that includes faculty and students.
 You can interact with these individuals online to form study groups or to ask questions about the curriculum.